mitchcr/ONEVM/CollectOSDetails/readme.md

 #### At the Red Hat VM:

-  1. Chech that the sos package is installed, if not install it.
+  1. Check that the sos package is installed, if not install it.

   2. Switch to root account and generate a sosreport: